Following Baby Back Home

 Families enroll upon discharge from the NICU.
 They receive home visits twice per month for the first 2 months, followed by monthly visits until the child is 1 year old.
 Families then receive home visits every other month, with a phone call between visits, until the child is 3 years old.

-Following Baby Back Home’s target population includes the following:
+Following Baby Back Home’s service population includes the following:

 - Families with infants who have had a NICU stay